qbocca/SimpleTech/Commonplace.md

 THe first headings is #, as described in the pervious section.
 This heading is called the **section** - it is the title that describes what the page (or next few pages) are talking about.

-Then you have the $#^x$ - this is the **the subheading** and it is used to organize a section into parts.
-Sometimes you might want to organize a subheading, so you will want to use a **subsection** which is denoted as $#^x.x$ - where x.x replresnets the sbheading and order of the subsection.
+Then you have the #^x - this is the **the subheading** and it is used to organize a section into parts.
+Sometimes you might want to organize a subheading, so you will want to use a **subsection** which is denoted as #^x.x - where x.x replresnets the sbheading and order of the subsection.

 Lets give an exmaple: